Alanis Morisette, Travis Barker, Miley Cyrus among star-studded lineup for Taylor Hawkins tribute concert in Los Angeles - NewsBreak

 The first concert took place on Sept.
 3 at Wembley Stadium in the United Kingdom.

 Tuesday night’s show is scheduled to start at 7 p.m.
-Tickets are sold out, but the concert will be livestreamed over Paramount+.
+Tickets are sold out.

 Hawkins died while on tour in Colombia in March.
 He was 50 years old.